-- (1) Stemhead fitting. - (2) Shroud plates. - (3) Mainsheet track and/or metal reinforcement, which shall be straight. - Mast step, which may incorporate a-means of fore and aft adjustment and which shall bear a mark 3055mm from the AMP engraved on the mast step or its mouldings.
-Additional dimensions for the mast step are mentioned in D.3.2. - Two rudder fittings, bolted to the transom and a device to prevent the rudder from becoming detached
+- (1) Stemhead fitting.
+Only the hole specified in the measurement form as the jib tack attachment point shall be used for this purpose. - (2) Shroud plates with only one attachment position for the shroud. - (3) Mainsheet track and/or metal reinforcement, which shall be straight. - (4) Mast step, which may incorporate means of fore and aft adjustment and which shall bear a mark at 3055mm from the AMP, engraved on the mast step or its mouldings.
+Additional dimensions for the mast step are mentioned in D.3.2. - (5) Two rudder fittings, bolted to the transom and a device to prevent the rudder assembly from becoming detached from the hull.